oceans aware: inform, inspire, involve

 ocean-climate nexus

 The Earth’s temperature is rising steadily as a direct result of anthropogenic, or human, activity.
 Since the beginning of industrialization in the mid-18th century, humans have emitted more than 2,200 gigatons of carbon dioxide (CO2), not to mention the other greenhouse gases such as methane or nitrous oxide, and the world is on track to warm by about 2.5 °C by the end of the century.
-Only recently has the role of the ocean and the impact of climate change upon it been recognized: we now know that the ocean absorbs about 25% of CO2 emissions and 93% of the excess heat, saving us from an average estimated rise in temperature on land of 36 °C (see the Grantham Institute Briefing paper No 14).
+Only recently has the role of the ocean and the impact of climate change upon it been recognized: we now know that the ocean has absorbed about 25% of CO2 emissions and 93% of the excess heat, saving us from an average estimated rise in temperature on land of 36 °C (see the Grantham Institute Briefing paper No 14).
 But not without cost: the physical and chemical balance of the ocean changes as it takes on both additional CO2 and heat, causing marine habitats to suffer, particularly the fragile ecosystems of the polar, tropical and coastal zones, and slowing the great ocean conveyor belt.

 See NASA’s time machine to see how climate indicators are changing